TomConlin/Semantic_Exchange_Format/README.md

-If these predefined patterns are drawn from well established libraries of patterns then graph fragments from unrelated sources may overlap in a meaningful way.
+If these predefined patterns are drawn from well established libraries of patterns then graph fragments from unrelated sources may overlap in a meaningful way despite the data having nothing specific in common.

 A good source for the most generic of these predefined patterns is the [W3C Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework)